FrancoDGT/News-Articles-Exam/README.md

 # Franco de Guzman-FrontendDev-Exam

 ## Description
 Good day!
 This is the News Article WebPage I made in HTML, CSS, and JavaScript.
-It allows the users to read articles and can perform publish (not meet), delete and search actions (not meet).
+It allows the users to read articles and can perform publish (not meet), delete (met) and search actions (not meet).
 As far as I know, I did every requirement I was asked to do.
 I was also able to make the card draggable where you can arrange it depends on your priority or preference and also I even added the select all checkbox that is in line with the Publish and Delete buttons.

 ## Functionalities (In bullet form)
 These are the requirements/features I met: